ivanhykwong/Habitat-Type-Quality-HK/README.md

 **Kwong, I. H. Y., Lai, D. Y. F., Wong, F. K. K., & Fung, T. (2025).
 Spatial variations in forest succession rates revealed from multi-temporal habitat maps using Landsat imagery in subtropical Hong Kong.
 European Geosciences Union (EGU) General Assembly 2025, Vienna, Austria, 27 Apr–2 May 2025. https://doi.org/10.5194/egusphere-egu25-2667**

+---

+*Disclaimer: All datasets described here are for reference only.
+No express or implied warranty or representation is given to the accuracy or completeness of the data or its appropriateness for use in any particular circumstances.*

 ## GIS mapping results:

 All raster layers (GeoTiff format) have a pixel size of 30 m covering the 1117-km2 terrestrial area in Hong Kong in this study.
 The time period of 1973–2022 was divided into 10 five-year periods in the mapping process.

 *   **HabitatMapHK_6class_yyyy-yyyy.tif**: Raster data showing the 6 habitat classes mapped in this study.
 Pixel values range from 1 to 6 representing woodland, shrubland, grassland, barren land, built-up area, and water respectively.

+*   **HabitatMapHK_EstimatedArea.csv**: Area coverage (km2) of different habitat classes, as well as their confidence intervals, as mapped in this study.

 *   **HabitatMapHK_6class_ArcGISsymbology.lyrx**: Used to apply the suggested symbology in ArcGIS Pro, as shown in the figure below.